Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 And therefore, as with a lot of media, having an advertising-supported model is the only rational model that can support building this service to reach people

 Which is demonstrably nonsense.
 It's one way to reach a lot of people but it is not even close to the only way.
+Apple sells tens of millions of devices each year so obviously they are reaching a very large audience and aren't relying on advertising to do it.
+Amazon gets only a tiny fraction of their revenue from advertising - they actually sell the stuff people want.
+Advertising is fine and useful but to pretend that it is the only way to reach a large audience is just ridiculous.

-Apple sells tens of millions
+Apple sells tens of millions of devices each year so obviously they are reaching a very large audience and aren't relying on advertising to do it.

+Well, do you mean they aren't an ad company themselves?
+Or do you actually think they dont advertise?

 Equivelance (Score:2)

-they would have removed their Facebook page.
-But apparently apple likes being Facebooks product.

-Self serving propaganda (Score:2)
+Self serving propaganda (Score:4, Insightful)

 The problem, Mr. Zuckerberg, isn't that you want to connect everyone in the world.
 It's that you want to connect everyone in the world whether they want to be connected or not.